 Nickel is a silver-colored metal found naturally in the environment.
-It is often mixed with other metals and used to make various items, including:
+It’s often mixed with other metals to make various items, including:

 - cell phones